-Most of the 8 to 10-mm PIT tags seeded within the canal were detected at least once during our four mobile surveys (82%), and there was little evidence of any movement of seeded tags in the canal.
-No seeded tags were detected at the fixed array upstream of the screen or in sediment piles just downstream of the drum screen, and only 2 of 38 (5%) PIT tags seeded on the concrete apron were detected as passing through the bypass pipe to the outfall.
+Most of the 8 to 10-mm PIT tags seeded within the canal were detected at least once during our four mobile surveys (82%), and movement of seeded tags in the canal appeared uncommon.
+Only one seeded tag was detected moving past the fixed array upstream of the screen, no tags were detected in sediment piles just downstream of the drum screen, and 3 PIT tags seeded on the concrete apron were detected as passing through the bypass pipe to the outfall.
 Any PIT tags liberated from dead lamprey were likely available for detection by mobile surveys barring their mechanical destruction.
-Since the two tags detected at the bypass outfall in 2022 were seeded in the canal just upstream of the bypass tube, PIT tagged lamprey that die near the bypass screen could appear as live fish returning to the river.
+Since the three tags detected at the bypass outfall were seeded in the canal just upstream of the bypass tube, PIT tagged lamprey that die near the bypass screen could be mistaken for live fish returning to the river.